 Scholarship Writing Workshops

-UF Study Abroad Services also hosts a semesterly Scholarship Writing Workshop, during which former Gilman recipients, as well as UFIC staff, are available to review your essays and provide advice.
-Sample copies of both good and bad essays, as well as a “Guide to Good Essays for the Gilman”, are available.
-These workshops will be displayed on this page and promoted on our social media when approaching.
+UF Study Abroad Services also hosts semesterly Scholarship Writing Workshops, during which UFIC staff and Study Abroad Peer Advisors, are available to review your essays and provide advice.
+These workshops will be displayed on our semesterly event calendar (Getting Stared page) and our social media (Instagram: @ufstudyabroad) when approaching.
 We ask that you come prepared to these workshops with either a physical or digital copy of one or more essays.